Blog

 Our technologies, they either benefit the plant, benefit the soil, or both.
 If we can pair those technologies with traditional production practices, that’s a win-win.

-Dennis - WITY Radio: One of the products you talk about is Accomplish MAX.
+Dennis - WITY Radio: One of the products you talk about is ACCOMPLISH MAX.
 Sometimes when we get a later planting, the crop doesn’t have a chance to get a good, deep root structure to get through those dry periods in the summer.
-Accomplish MAX could help avoid some of those stresses.
+ACCOMPLISH MAX could help avoid some of those stresses.

-Dennis - WITY Radio: Extract PBA is about making sure you get all the benefit out of the nutrients you’re already putting down in your soil.
+Dennis - WITY Radio: EXTRACT PBA is about making sure you get all the benefit out of the nutrients you’re already putting down in your soil.

 Scott - Agricen: There are hundreds of dollars’ worth of nutrients that every farmer in the US has already paid for, which are already in the soil profile or in the prior year’s residue.
-Extract PBA is a broadcast application designed to accelerate Mother Nature’s work in mineralizing those nutrients into a plant-available form.
+EXTRACT is a broadcast application designed to accelerate Mother Nature’s work in mineralizing those nutrients into a plant-available form.

-Dennis - WITY Radio: Another product you have is Terramar, which my listeners might not be as familiar with.
+Dennis - WITY Radio: Another product you have is TERRAMAR, which my listeners might not be as familiar with.

-Scott - Agricen: Last year we had an informal introduction of Terramar with tremendous results.
+Scott - Agricen: Last year we had an informal introduction of TERRAMAR with tremendous results.
 It’s a foliar or post application timing for corn or soybean crops.
 While we can’t control temperature, precipitation or other environmental conditions, we know those environmental conditions have a tremendous impact on a crop's ability to yield.
-Terramar minimizes heat and drought stress to preserve the yield potential that exists in that corn or soybean plant.
+TERRAMAR minimizes heat and drought stress to preserve the yield potential that exists in that corn or soybean plant.

-Dennis - WITY Radio: And Terramar can be combined with other products that you're already going to be making the pass in the field with.
+Dennis - WITY Radio: And TERRAMAR can be combined with other products that you're already going to be making the pass in the field with.

 Scott - Agricen: If we can embed our technology in applications that are already taking place so that farmers don’t have to alter what they are already doing, we’ve got a better likelihood of experiencing success.